 Posted Jan 29, 2019

 Have you ever heard yourself saying something to your adult child that sounded alarmingly like your mother?
-Or a cringe-worthy comment that seemed to come out of nowhere?
-Or well-meant advice that prompted anger and distance?
+Have you ever made a cringe-worthy comment that seemed to come out of nowhere, or given well-meaning advice that prompted anger and distance?

 Many of us have those moments when we say something we instantly regret.
 But some parents seem unable to hear themselves and then wonder why their adult children are keeping a distance.